itsymbal/op-boilerplate/README.md

 # op-boilerplate

 This is a Bolierplate Android app.
-It is architected using the MVP (Model-View-Presenter) pattern.
+It is using the MVP (Model-View-Presenter) pattern.

 #This implementation has the following features: